The Difference That Makes A Difference That Peirce Makes • 9

 • CP 4.327, 354, 395n, 403, 404, 411, 438, 439, 441, 446, 453, 461, 465, 470, 474, 504, 538n, 560, 621

 Reviewing the variations and vacillations in Peirce’s usage over the years, I’ve decided to avoid the whole complex of rhematic terms for now.
-As I’ve come to realize more and more in recent years, analyzing and classifying signs as a substitute for analyzing and classifying objects is the first slip of a slide into nominalism, namely, the idea that the essence or reality of objects is contained in the signs we use to describe them.
+As I’ve come to realize more and more in recent years, analyzing and classifying signs as a substitute for analyzing and classifying objects is the first slip of a slide into nominalism, in effect, thinking the essence or reality of objects is contained in the signs we use to describe them.

 Resources